 These orders come with serious consequences.
 In certain circumstances, parents who owe back child support can be found to be in contempt of court.
 If they are, they can be sent to jail until they pay off their child support arrearages.

-At Stange Law Firm, PC, we represent parents throughout the greater St. Louis metropolitan area in enforcement proceedings related to unpaid child support or denial of visitation.
+At Stange Law Firm, PC, we represent parents throughout Missouri and Illinois in enforcement proceedings related to unpaid child support or denial of visitation.
 Our clients and the people they take action against often face being held in contempt as a very real possibility.

 Talk With a Lawyer About Contempt

 The law on civil contempt is complex.
 It is recommended that you talk with an experienced attorney rather than handling matters on your own.
 At Stange Law Firm, PC, we are dedicated to working closely with our clients on family law matters.

 We give our clients our cell phone numbers, return e-mails promptly and have established Your Case Tracker — a confidential online forum for sharing documents between attorneys and their clients.
 When we post documents to Your Case Tracker, you can view them and add questions and comments.

 We frequently discuss possible defenses to contempt motions with our clients.
 Under Missouri law, there are two defenses that are commonly used.
 First, a parent may demonstrate to the court that he or she did not disobey the existing court order.
 In the alternative, a parent may demonstrate that he or she was unable to comply with the court order.
 This second defense is often used in situations where parents lose their jobs and cannot pay child support.